 newsletter

-River of Refuge newsletter, September 2025
+River of Refuge newsletter, November 2025

 East Kansas City Church Has ‘Huge’ Impact on ROR Pantry When two Kansas City, Missouri, churches merged a little more than a decade ago, the members decided that the Greek word for fellowship captured the spirit of the congregation.
 One way Koinonia Bible Church, at 7020 Richmond Ave., carries out that mission today is as…